neztec/neztec.github.io/_layouts/home.md

 <!-- <img src="{{cf_images}}colliding_forces_5.PNG" height="300" class="align-right" > -->

 <p>
-Hi, I'm Mike Leonardo, an experienced Principal Software Engineer with strong technical skills, effective leadership, and a unique talent for bringing clarity, simplicity, and creativity to any project.
+Hi, I'm Mike Leonardo, an experienced Principal Software Engineer with strong technical skills, effective leadership, and a talent for bringing clarity, simplicity, and creativity to any project.
 I'm on a mission to leverage my talents to craft unique and satisfying experiences.</p>

 <hr />